-My Keto Diet friends will love Bacon Tomato Dip scooped up with with chunks of Romaine lettuce or cucumber.
+My friends on the Keto diet will love Bacon Tomato Dip scooped up with with chunks of Romaine lettuce or cucumber.

 Although we live in a global market society where we can buy tomatoes all year 'round, nothing beats a garden-grown, vine ripe tomato.